roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 Duration: 10

 SSH into your VM.
-Follow the [official documentation](https://cloud.google.com/monitoring/agent/install-agent#agent-install-debian-ubuntu) for Debian (the default flavor of Linux on GCE).
+Follow the [official documentation](https://cloud.google.com/monitoring/agent/install-agent#agent-install-debian-ubuntu) for Debian (the default flavor of Linux on Compute Engine).
 The notes below will help you navigate the process.
 **Notes:**
 * If you created the VM, you should have sudo access, which is root (admin) privilege
 * To start in your home directory as recommended, type: